 - How subtle language changes can resolve barriers to action

-This webinars will give you a taste of what will be taught during the Innovation Masters Series - Design Thinking and the Art of Innovation (XDES400) course being held this December 9-11, 2015 at Stanford University.
+This webinar will give you a taste of what will be taught during the Innovation Masters Series - Design Thinking and the Art of Innovation (XDES400) program being held this December 9-11, 2015 at Stanford University.

 For over 40 years the Design Group at Stanford University has been studying and solving impossible problems.
 In the process Stanford faculty have invented and codified powerful problem solving methods that focus on: finding the right problem and doing the thing right.

 This free, one-hour on demand webinar is hosted by the Stanford Center for Professional Development.